-Basically this website and weekly newspaper promotes conspiracy theories regarding race and white supremacy.
+Basically, this website and weekly newspaper promote race and white supremacy conspiracy theories.

 Funded by / Ownership